sqrdevl/Pavo-IM-Getting-Started-With-OpenCore/README.md

 **Patch**: In OpenCore we should be keeping ACPI device renames to a minimum as they are often harmful and unnecessary.
 If your system absolutely needs something, you should add it in this section.
 Refer to configuration.pdf.

+For those who need DSDT patches for things like XHC controllers can utilize the [SSDT-EC-USBX.dsl](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-EC-USBX.dsl) or use similar Device Property patching like what's seen with Framebuffer patching And to grab the location of such devices can use [gfxutil](https://github.com/acidanthera/gfxutil/releases).

-* For example, common device renames are handled now by WhateverGreen on-the-fly and in a safer way:
+* Example, common device renames are handled now by WhateverGreen on-the-fly and in a safer way:
 - GFX0 to IGPU
 - HECI to IMEI
 * Do NOT do these in the config.plist nor in DSDT/SSDT.

 * Do NOT rename EC0 to EC as this can cause an incompatible kext (AppleACPIEC) to load and cause strange issues at any time or a non bootable system.

+For those who utilize [300 series RTC patch](https://www.hackintosh-forum.de/forum/thread/39846-asrock-z390-taichi-ultimate/?pageNo=2) can use the [SSDT-AWAC.dsl](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-AWAC.dsl).

  ## Quirks:

- **Certain ACPI fixes.
-Avoid unless necessary.**
+* **FadtEnableReset**: NO

-* **FadtEnableReset:** NO (Enable reboot and shutdown on legacy hardware, not recommended unless needed).
+   * Enable reboot and shutdown on legacy hardware, not recommended unless needed
+* **NormalizeHeaders**: NO
-* **NormalizeHeaders:** Cleanup ACPI header fields, irrelevant in 10.14.
+   * Cleanup ACPI header fields, only relevant for macOS High Sierra 10.13
+* **RebaseRegions**: NO
-* **RebaseRegions:** Attempt to heuristically relocate ACPI memory regions.
+   * Attempt to heuristically relocate ACPI memory regions, not needed unless custom DSDT is used.
+* **ResetHwSig**: NO
-* **ResetHwSig:** Needed for hardware that fail to maintain hardware signature across the reboots and cause issues with waking from hibernation.
+   * Needed for hardware that fail to maintain hardware signature across the reboots and cause issues with waking from hibernation
+* **ResetLogoStatus**: NO
-* **ResetLogoStatus:** Workaround for systems running BGRT tables.
+   * Workaround for OEM Windows logo not drawing on systems with BGRT tables.